voipiran/VOIZ/README.md

 ## Instalation (نصب)
+There are two ways to install VOIZ.

-1.How to Install on Issabel ISO:
+### 1. How to Install on Issabel ISO:
 -install issabel iso file with Asterisk 16 or 18 -update issabel
 ```